Germany

 Route description

-The three paths are based on long stretches of tried and tested hiking and pilgrimage routes, such as the Rheinsteig, The Martinus way, the Via Romea or the Via Porta.
+The three paths are based on long stretches of tried and tested hiking and pilgrimage routes, such as the Rheinsteig, the Martinus way, the Via Romea or the Via Porta.

 The selection of the paths and, in some cases, the deviations from these partner routes were revised according to historical connections to historically documented departures and references to Jerusalem and according to the peculiarities of the Jerusalem pilgrimage routes.